 This is one of those wild and overtwisted scenes built into many plays like the Walpurgisnacht in Goethe's Faust or the fantastic dream of poet Jerry Mulligan in An American in Paris.

 Since the Reformation gained the upper hand in Basel, Erasmus considered leaving the city and going to Freiburg.
-Margaretha laughs at him, so a unique chuckle goes through the audience.
+Margaretha laughs at him, so the audience laughs uniquely.

 Erasmus, who hated war, heroism, and intolerance, suddenly no longer felt safe in his beloved Basel.
 He found himself between the fronts.
 His impartiality had lost justification, forcing him to flee into the provincial but Catholic Freiburg.